Earleking/Group-Play/readme.md

 Web is responsible for allowing the player to make moves, Host is responsible for making the move in the game.
 Server is responsible for counting the most popular moves and handling communication between the host and the web interface.

-an example workflow would be:
+an example gameflow would be:
 - new phase starts.
 - Host sends game state to server which then sends it to the web interface
 - users make their move to play cards.